 The RAP maintains a membership of at least 12 people representing diverse interests and the community at large.
 RAP members are affiliated with organizations such as:

-The Promotores de Salud Program trains Hispanic women and men to serve as volunteer health resources (Promotores) in their community.
+The Promotores de Salud Program trains and educates Latinx to serve as volunteer health resources (Promotores) in their community.

 Since 2011, the South River Science Team has been collaborating with members of the Promotores de Salud as part of our effort to educate communities along the South River and South Fork Shenandoah River about the mercury fish consumption advisories.

-In 2014, the program shifted its focus to 14- to 18-year-olds within the Latino community.
+In 2014, a new program was initiated for 14- to 18-year-olds within the Latino community.
 The new program, Promotores Jr, focuses on the mercury fish consumption advisories, as well as physical health, mental health, sexual health, and health careers.

-The Promotores de Salud Program is part of the Blue Ridge Area Health Education Center at James Madison University.
-For more information or to volunteer, contact Liliana Penalver, Program Coordinator, at (540)568-5284 or send an e-mail.
+The Promotores de Salud Program is a community outreach program of the Institute for Innovation in Health and Human Services, College of Health and Behavioral Studies at James Madison University.
+For more information or to volunteer, contact Liliana Penalver, Program Coordinator, at (540) 568-4048 or send an e-mail.